project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

     $ ./chiptool interactive start
     ```

+   All of the commands that follow will be executed in the interactive mode (``>>>``).
 1. Run the following command to display all the available attributes you can
    subscribe to for the given `<cluster-name>`:

     ```
-    $ ./chiptool <cluster-name> subscribe
+    >>> <cluster-name> subscribe
     ```

-    For example:
+    The list of all available attributes for the cluster will appears.

+    > **Note:** Your accessory might not support all of these attributes.
+You will get an error if the controller sends an unsupported attribute.

+    For example, for the door lock cluster:

     ```bash
-    $ ./chiptool doorlock subscribe
+    >>> doorlock subscribe
     ```

-    The list of available attributes appears:
+    The following list will appear:

     ```
     +-------------------------------------------------------------------------------------+